kapustaprusta/httprequester/README.md

 ````

 ## How it works
-You should specify a list of urls to visit separated by whitespace:
+You should specify a list of urls to visit separated by whitespace (`defaut: empty`):
 ```
 httprequester url1 url2 url3 ...
 ```